 It is likely that your toothache is also accompanied by headaches, fever, and swelling.
-If you continue to experience severe toothache after trying the home remedies listed below head to our recently updated ‘Virtual Consultation’ feature on the Maida Smiles website.
+If you continue to experience severe toothache after trying the home remedies listed below head to our recently updated ‘Virtual Consultation’.

 Over the counter pain medications such as Ibuprofen or Paracetamol is likely to alleviate some of the discomfort.
 However, be careful not to exceed the daily recommended dosage.

-Applying a bag of ice wrapped in a towel to the affected side of the face or jaw helps constrict the blood vessels, which can reduce pain to enable rest and sleep.
+Applying a bag of ice wrapped in a towel to the affected side of the face or jaw helps constrict the blood vessels, reducing pain and enabling rest and sleep.